acantril/learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE3 - Create & Configure the AWS Side infrastructure.md

 Clck `Amazon Linux` and ensure `Amazon Linux 2 AMI (HVM) ......
 SSD Volume Type` is selected.
 Ensuring the architecture is set to `64-bit (x86)` below.
 Choose the `Free Tier eligable` instance (should be t2.micro or t3.micro)
-Scroll down and choose `Choose `Proceed without key pair (not recommended)` in the dropdown
+Scroll down and choose `Proceed without key pair (not recommended)` in the dropdown
 Next to `Network Settings` click `Edit`
 For `VPC` pick `awsVPC`
 For `Subnet` pick `aws-PublicA`